 The range of studies offered by individual institutions in different segments and the nature of these studies, for instance how business-related they are or how practice-oriented they are, probably plays a role in relation to their offering of entrepreneurship education.
-In addition, one must consider culture and traditions and the institutions' openness to this relatively new education area.
+In addition, one must consider culture and traditions and the individual institutions' openness to this relatively new education area.
 In general, entrepreneurship is fairly integrated in the range of courses offered at the commercial and technical studies.
-The analysis shows that entrepreneurship education is now also included in educational areas which do not seem immediately obvious, for instance the humanities, the nutrition and health area, occupational and physical therapy as well as the pedagogical educations.
+The analysis shows that entrepreneurship education is now also being included in educational areas which do not seem immediately obvious, for instance the humanities, the nutrition and health area, occupational and physical therapy as well as the pedagogical educations.

-Apart from the formal education offered by the educational institutions many activities and initiatives are started up to motivate students and strengthen their competencies within entrepreneurship.
-This year's mapping describes a number of activities under the heading 'Entrepreneurship activities'.
+Apart from the formal education offered by the educational institutions many activities and initiatives are started up to motivate students and strengthen their competences within entrepreneurship.
+This year's mapping describes a number of activities under the heading 'Special activities'.
 Some of them are Venture Cup and other business idea competitions, innovation camps and student incubator arrangements.
-We know that a total of 13,500 students, coming from all the higher educations, have taken part in these activities.
+We know that at least 3,300 students, coming from all the higher educations, have taken part in these activities.
 This number is not included in the number of participants for the higher educations, because the activities are extracurricular.

-The proportion of students at the higher education institutions who have participated in entrepreneurship education is approaching 10% and has been growing over the past three academic years.
+The proportion of students at the higher education institutions who have participated in entrepreneurship education reached 10.9% in 2012/13 and has thus been steadily growing over the past four academic years.